HakasLepehen/grid-lesson/README.md

-My first experience with grid technology
+My first experience with grid-layout.

-To see result you may go this <a href="https://hakaslepehen.github.io/grid-lesson/index.html">link</a>
+To see result, you may go this <a href="https://hakaslepehen.github.io/grid-lesson/index.html">link</a>